 If you are feeling brave you can also attempt your first hike at altitude and climb Volcano Pichincha which looms over the city.

 For more information on what to do in the capital, check out our guides below:

 Then it’s a short 2-hour bus journey north to Otavalo for a couple of days to see the largest indigenous market in the whole of South America and to complete your first hike at the beautiful crater lake, Laguna Cuicocha.

-If you didn’t climb Pichincha in Quito, then this will be your first hike at altitude to get you prepared for the many more to come over your South America journey.
+If you didn’t climb Pichincha in Quito, then this will be your first hike at altitude to get you prepared for the many more to come over your 3-month South America journey.

 And to finish off your first week in South America, another short bus ride will get you to the town of Mindo so you can go exploring in the beautiful cloud forest.

 Here you can try some of the best chocolate in Ecuador at one of the many farms, hike in the cloud forest along the ‘Route of Waterfalls’, or go tubing down one of the powerful rivers.